wkorando/spring-boot-cloud-native-workshop/README.md

 ### Configuration as Code

 Configuration as Code is a practice of co-locating configuration information about how an application should be executed in the same location where the code for the application is stored.
-This practices helps developers understand an application better by keeping all the important information about an application in a ssingle area.
+This practices helps developers understand an application better by keeping all the important information about an application in a single area.
 This practice is also essential for building deployment pipelines as the pipelines will read this configuration information when deploying the application.
 Let's look at the configuration information in this project.

 #### Dockerfile